topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 # 2. Input Device
 The D3-G supports two USB ports for connecting input devices.
-It includes one USB 2.0 Type-A port and one USB 3.0 Type-A port, allowing users to connect a mouse or keyboard to directly control the board.
+It includes one USB 2.0 Type-A port and one USB 3.0 Type-A port, allowing you to connect a mouse or keyboard to directly control the board.

 **Note**: The USB Type-C port on the board is reserved for firmware downloads and cannot be used to connect input devices.